 Do Google Ads Affect Search Engine Rankings?

-In 2012, a major controversy over the effect of Google's paid ads on search engine rankings have been raised by a new employee, Jonathan Rockway.
-Rockway have said in a discussion forum.
+There had been some controversy over the effect of Google's paid ads on search engine rankings, have been raised by a Google employee, Jonathan Rockway.
+Rockway have acknowledged in a discussion forum.

 Deductions from Rockway's comments suggest that if the social features are relevant, though, then users are getting a better experience.
 And that's a good thing, even if individual pages get less traffic from Google.
 Instead of being able to SEO the entire Internet, businesses can now only affect the search results for a tiny percentage of users.
 That's a good thing because SEO can't scale, and SEO is good for users or the Internet at large.